Types of Construction Defects

 - Water intrusion (which can result in property damage and toxic mold exposure)

 - Thermal and moisture protection

-- Doors, windows and glass
+- Doors, windows, and glass seals

 Generally, courts categorize construction defects in one of four categories:

-Expansive soil conditions are typical in California and Colorado, as well as other parts of the country.
-Many houses are built on hills or other areas where it is difficult to provide a stable foundation.
-A lack of a solid foundation may result in cracked foundations or floor slabs and other damage to the building.
+Expansive soil conditions are typical in many parts of the country, including Colorado and California.
+Some houses are built on hills, shifting soil, or other areas where it is difficult to provide a stable foundation.
+A lack of a solid foundation may result in cracked foundations and other damage to the building.